 - Do you prefer safety and guarantees over riskier options?

 - Are less than 50% of your projected retirement expenses covered by guaranteed sources of income such as Social Security and pensions?

 With most immediate annuities, you cannot change your mind once the contract is purchased.
-For example, if you have been receiving your stream of income for two years, and you suddenly change your mind, you cannot cancel the income stream and get your remaining lump sum of money back.
+For example, if you have been receiving your stream of income for two years and suddenly change your mind, you can't cancel the income stream and get your remaining lump sum of money back.